 Does Opera VPN Work on Netflix?

-Well, let me not waste a second more of your time.
+Well, let us not waste a second more of your time.

 Beware that this service offers very few server locations in Europe, America, and Asia.
 We’re not talking about exact countries, so you don’t know which IP address you’re going to get, although there are some indications.

-While using “Americas” I got a US IP address and I tried to find Grey’s Anatomy on Netflix.
-Trying out this solution, I didn’t find the show despite having a US IP address inside Opera Browser.
+While using “Americas” we obtained a US IP address and tried to find Grey’s Anatomy on Netflix.
+Trying out this solution, we didn’t find the show despite having a US IP address inside Opera Browser.
 So Netflix US won’t work.

-The server in Europe gives you a Dutch IP, so in this case, I tried watching Blackbird on Netflix.
+The server in Europe gives you a Dutch IP (rarely a Swiss one), so in this case, we tried watching Blackbird on Netflix.
 It’s a movie available only in the Netherlands.
 That attempt was futile, meaning that Netflix NL doesn’t work.

-For me, it was enough to see that Opera VPN won’t work with Netflix at all.
-But if you want, you can download it for yourself, test out the 3 servers, and see what you get.
+For us, it was enough to see that Opera VPN won’t work with Netflix at all.
+But if you want, you can download it for yourself, test out the 3 locations, and see what you get.
 Most likely nothing!

 What About Other Platforms?
 (Disney+, Hulu…)